 Thank you For the Chef for sponsoring this post!

 Another happy post coming your way, folks!
 I’m excited about today’s recipe because 1.
-I got to make it for my guy, 2.
-It’s sponsored by For the Chef, one of my favorite kitchenware companies, and 3.
+It’s sponsored by For the Chef, one of my favorite kitchenware companies, and 2.
 It’s a powerhouse of delicious vegan protein that will put naysayers to shame!

-Backtracking….
-I actually worked on this recipe in Ryan’s kitchen at his house, instead of at my house.
-Although he doesn’t have quite the same volume of pantry essentials as I do (read: 6 different types of oils, 43 different spices, 4 varieties of salt, etc), I was able to bring a portion of my batterie de cuisine to his house.
-Once I took over his kitchen, I knew I wanted to make him something healthy (of course) but full of protein.
-My guy is very athletic, and leads a busy lifestyle, so protein is key to maintaining steady energy levels throughout the day.
-That’s why I went for the trifecta of vegan protein – nuts, beans, and quinoa.
-This salad has a whopping 30 grams of protein per serving, which I knew he would love.
-Ryan also loves it when I toast nuts and seeds – rendering them crunchy and slightly chewy – so of course those had to go in the salad too.
+For this recipe I went for the trifecta of vegan protein – nuts, beans, and quinoa.
+This salad has a whopping 30 grams of protein per serving!!
+I also toasted nuts and seeds – rendering them crunchy and slightly chewy – so of course those had to go in the salad too.
 The almonds add a hint of smoky and spicy flavor that just goes perfectly with the mealy beans and hearty quinoa.

 I also felt inspired by the awesome cast-iron skillet the lovely folks at For the Chef sent me to try out.
 It really is the most perfect little skillet – only 6 and 1/2 inches in diameter, it’s perfect for toasting small batches of nuts and seeds, like in this recipe.
 And my favorite part is that it’s not super heavy like my other bulky 10-inch cast-iron pan.
 There’s nothing scarier that trying to lug around a piping hot skillet that you can barely hold with one hand!
 Fortunately, the skillet that For The Chef sent me was the perfect size and weight for my needs.
 Now I just need to be careful not to spend all of my money on other kitchen goods from their store (a very real possibility, I might add!), like these gorgeous wine glasses or this classic French press.
 It’s gourmet heaven!